Medway Voluntary Action (MVA)

 o Each referral will be considered on an individual basis and those not appropriate will be signposted to VCS & Wellbeing Navigators

-o Not suitable for complex cases e.g.
+o Not suitable for complex cases e.g. Advanced Dementia, Complex Mental Health needs

 o Aim is to be a short term intervention that is person centred so no defined time limit set however the ultimate aim is to discharge individual from services once connected within community.

 • All referrals for befriending support will be reviewed by MVA, who will arrange or signpost to appropriate befriending support.
+If it is not possible or suitable to arrange befriending support to an individual, MVA will contact the person who made the referral to explain any decisions made and suggest alternative solutions where possible.

 • If you know someone who might benefit from the befriending support we offer, then this form can be completed by any of the following: